SusanneDahle/Neuronal-response-to-high-frequency-electric-field-stimulation/README.md

 **White_noise.ipynb** contains white noise current stimulation and extracellular electric field stimulation to three selected neurons.
 In addition to plot-function for Figures 20 and 21.

-**lambda_ac.ipynb** contains code used to calculate frequency dependent length constants, and plot-function for Figure 12.
+**lambda_ac.ipynb** contains code used to calculate frequency dependent length constants, and plot-function for Figure 13.

-**Results_plots_idealized_neuron_models.ipynb** loads data from simulation with idealized neuron models, and contains plot functions for Figures 11, C.2 and C.3.
+**Plots_idealized_neuron_models.ipynb** loads data from simulation with idealized neuron models, and contains plot functions for Figures 8, 12, C.2 and C.3.

-**Hay_neuron.ipynb** contains simulation code for active and passive hay neuron, and plot functions for Figures 9, 10, and C.1.
+**Hay_neuron.ipynb** contains simulation code for active and passive hay neuron, and plot functions for Figures 10, 11, and C.1.